The NFU Environment Forum meets quarterly to discuss environmental issues which affect farming.

 “I believe I have an important role in helping manage and look after our beautiful landscape and countryside.

-“Over the years, we have invested to improve productivity on the farm but also invested to increase efficiency in our use of nutrients, such as nitrogen, and invested to save on electricity use.
+“Over the years, we have invested to improve productivity on the farm but also invested to increase efficiency in our use of nutrients, such as nitrogen.
+In a bid to do this, we have recently purchased equipment such as a trailing shoe spreader with the help of a grant scheme.
 This has reduced our environmental impact and footprint.”

 Richard Bramley is an arable farmer from near York, farming 500 acres of combinable and root crops.